jazzband/django-polymorphic/docs/advanced.rst

 ``polymorphic_showfield_old_format = True``.

 .. _restrictions:

 Restrictions & Caveats
 ----------------------

 *   Database Performance regarding concrete Model inheritance in general.
-    Please see the :ref:`performance`.
+Please see :ref:`performance`.

-*   Queryset methods ``values()``, ``values_list()``, and ``select_related()``
+*   Queryset methods :meth:`~django.db.models.query.QuerySet.values`,
+    :meth:`~django.db.models.query.QuerySet.values_list`, and
-    are not yet fully supported (see above). ``extra()`` has one restriction: the resulting objects are required to have a unique primary key within the result set.
+    :meth:`~django.db.models.query.QuerySet.select_related` are not yet fully supported (see above).
+    :meth:`~django.db.models.query.QuerySet.extra` has one restriction: the resulting objects are required to have a unique primary key within the result set.

 *   Diamond shaped inheritance: There seems to be a general problem with diamond shaped multiple model inheritance with Django models (tested with V1.1 - V1.3).
-    An example is here: http://code.djangoproject.com/ticket/10808.
-    This problem is aggravated when trying to enhance models.Model by subclassing it instead of modifying Django core (as we do here with PolymorphicModel).
+An example `is here <http://code.djangoproject.com/ticket/10808>`_.
+This problem is aggravated when trying to enhance :class:`~django.db.models.Model` by subclassing it instead of modifying Django core (as we do here with :class:`~polymorphic.models.PolymorphicModel`).

 *   The enhanced filter-definitions/Q-objects only work as arguments for the methods of the polymorphic querysets.
 Please see above for ``translate_polymorphic_Q_object``.

-*   When using the ``dumpdata`` management command on polymorphic tables (or any table that has a reference to :class:`~django.contrib.contenttypes.models.ContentType`), include the ``--natural-foreign`` and ``--natural-primary`` flags in the arguments.
+*   When using the :django-admin:`dumpdata` management command on polymorphic tables (or any table that has a reference to :class:`~django.contrib.contenttypes.models.ContentType`), include the :option:`--natural-primary <dumpdata.--natural-primary>` and :option:`--natural-foreign <dumpdata.--natural-foreign>` flags in the arguments.